emmanuelcolon/TEST-EC-DEADLOCK/README.md

 To Run Vue Project

-terminal: npm run serve
+- Terminal: npm run serve

 To Run .Net (Api) Project:

-Open the .sln and execute the project
+- Open the .sln
-Change the ConnectionStrings in the file Sistema.Web/appsettings.json
+- Change the ConnectionStrings in the file Sistema.Web/appsettings.json
+- Execute the project